Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Which points did you save to take your trip?

 For our First Class flight between Japan and Singapore, we earned a lot of Chase Ultimate Rewards points and ended up transferring them to Singapore Airlines, one of Chase’s many travel partners.
-A big chunk of the points came from the welcome bonuses Kim and I both earned on cards like the Chase Sapphire Preferred® and the Chase Sapphire Reserve® (although for new card members, it is no longer possible to have more than 1 Chase Sapphire product at the same time).
+A big chunk of the points came from the welcome bonuses Kim and I both earned on cards like the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® (although for new card members, it is no longer possible to have more than 1 Chase Sapphire product at the same time).
 I also opened up the Ink Business Preferred℠ Credit Card to get us the last of the points we needed.

 For the other legs of our trip, we used our Southwest Companion Pass whenever we could.
 For instance, we used it on a flight from New York to Los Angeles!